Eray594/MudForge/README.md

 Add the following components to your app.razor:

 > [!NOTE]
-> It doesn't matter whether the MudBlazor components are stored in App.razor or in your layout.
+> It doesn't matter whether the MudBlazor components are stored in `app.razor` or in your `MainLayout.razor`.
 It is only important that the service specifies the configuration.

 ```razor
 @inject MudThemeService ThemeService